werf/werf/docs/_includes/reference/cli/werf_plan.md

       --config-templates-dir=''
             Custom configuration templates directory (default $WERF_CONFIG_TEMPLATES_DIR or .werf
             in working directory)
-      --deploy-graph-path=''
-            Save deploy graph path to the specified file (by default $WERF_DEPLOY_GRAPH_PATH).
-            Extension must be .dot or not specified.
-If extension not specified, then .dot is used --deploy-report-path=''
-            Change deploy report path and format (by default $WERF_DEPLOY_REPORT_PATH or
-            ".werf-deploy-report.json" if not set).
-Extension must be .json for JSON format.
-If
-            extension not specified, then .json is used --dev=false
+      --dev=false
             Enable development mode (default $WERF_DEV).
             The mode allows working with project files without doing redundant commits during